Officers June 2017

 Mark is the author of the October 2016 independent review of the UK Construction Labour Market Model entitled ‘Modernise or Die’ jointly sponsored by BEIS and CLG and published via the Construction Leadership Council.
 On the back of this report, Mark is championing a gradual move in the UK towards more pre-manufacture led construction delivery to improve productivity and predictability for clients.
 In this regard, his work includes supporting the evolution of central and regional government policy as well as direct involvement with clients deploying market leading innovation in the UK.

-David is Head of UK Cost & Commercial Management for Turner & Townsend across the infrastructure sector and also runs its Southern regional business.
-He is a member of Turner & has been responsible for global Research & Innovation.
-He has spent 13 years within the UK business working across a number of sectors including aviation, rail, water and utilities.
+David is Managing Director of Turner and Townsend Infrastructure Business UK.
+He is a member of Turner & Townsend’ UK Board and has previously been responsible for global Research & Innovation.
+He has spent 14 years within the UK business working across a number of sectors including aviation, rail, water and utilities.
 As part of this he has and continues to support the set up and delivery of major programmes for Heathrow, Crossrail, HS2, HPC, Tideway, Anglian Water and TfL.
 At Crossrail he was Head of Commercial and Performance Assurance, working collaboratively across the supply chain to facilitate a step change in performance.

 Chief Executive of Constructing Excellence since 2007.
 Closely involved with many UK government and industry bodies, including the Strategic Forum for Construction, the Infrastructure and Projects Authority within the Cabinet Office, where he chairs a committee on new models of procurement for construction, and the British Standards Institution (BSI), where he is secretary to the committee on construction procurement.